utsavNoovosoft/EduHaven/README.md

 - **To-Do List**: Helps users organize and manage their tasks efficiently.
 - **Note-Making**: Rich-text editor to create, edit, and organize notes.
 - **Real-Time Study Rooms**:
+ - **🚀 NEW: SFU-Based Video Calling** - Scalable video calling supporting 3+ participants
+ - **Selective Forwarding Unit (SFU)** architecture replaces P2P mesh for better performance
+ - **Professional UI** with modern design and responsive layouts
+ - **Multi-user Support** - No performance degradation with increased participants
- - Chat and collaborate with friends.
+ - Chat and collaborate with friends in real-time
- - Video/audio controls using WebRTC.
+ - Advanced video/audio controls with WebRTC
+ - Screen sharing and media management
+ - Graceful fallbacks for camera/microphone permissions
 - **Chatbot**: Provides productivity tips and answers academic questions.
 - **Friends and Social Features**: Add friends, invite them to study rooms, and track their online/offline status.
 - **Analytics**: Visualize progress with charts and insights.